benfichter/gostageit/backend/README.md

    ```

 During runtime the detector uploads the staged photo via the Gen AI SDK, Gemini returns up to 25 labelled boxes in normalized coordinates, and we compute the actual W×D×H measurements using MoGe's calibrated point cloud.
 If the environment variables are missing the furniture step is skipped (the rest of the pipeline still runs).

+### 3D furniture outlines

+After Gemini labels each detection, we project the MoGe-derived 3D bounding boxes back into the staged photo.
+This produces perspective-correct outlines—even for angled rugs or tall shelves—and the pipeline writes:

+- `*_3d_boxes.png` – staged image with 3D wireframes
+- `*_3d_data.json` – list of centers/corners/metrics for every furniture box

+Optional extras:

+- `pip install alphashape` to tighten outlines for irregular objects
+- `pip install open3d` to emit meshes/PLY files (hooks live in `furniture_3d_visualization.py`)

 ---